ErinBuday/Py_City_Schools/README.md

 # Py City Schools

-In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.
+Manipulate Pandas DataFrames to analyze school and standardized test data.

 Background
 Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
 Your latest role is Chief Data Scientist for your city's school district.
 In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.